laudspeaker/open-source-email-templates/README.md

 Laudspeaker is an Open Source Cross-Channel Messaging platform.
 We make it eay to automate Email, sms + more, so you can reach your customers when, where and how you want.

 In this repo we include some free email templates you can find in our open source project!
+Anyone can use these templates and we welcome additions and forks.

 ## If this was helpful
 Please give this repo and our main [repo](https://github.com/laudspeaker/laudspeaker) a ⭐